Adnan Abu Hassan (politician)

-Adnan bin Abu Hassan (born 17 February 1970) is a Malaysian politician who has served as the Member of Parliament (MP) for Kuala Pilah since November 2022.
+Adnan bin Abu Hassan is a Malaysian politician who has served as the Member of Parliament (MP) for Kuala Pilah since November 2022.
 He served as the Member of the Negeri Sembilan State Legislative Assembly (MLA) for Senaling from May 2018 to August 2023 and for Pilah from March 2008 to May 2013.
 He is a member and the Deputy Division Chief of Kuala Pilah of the United Malays National Organisation (UMNO), a component party of the BN coalition.